saxvi/Data-Vis-Final/README.md

   If we had to guess, we would assume it's at in your downloads somewhere after extracting the zip folder, but what do we know?
 You're the TA (or professor. hi professor).

-  For your convenience, once in the folder, run this line:
+  For your convenience, once you've navigated to the folder in terminal (or powershell), run this line:

   ```powershell
   python -m http.server 8080